- 12 bone-in, meaty beef short ribs of similar weight and size

 Pat the ribs dry and season liberally with salt, pepper, allspice and paprika.

-In a large Dutch oven, heat 2 tablespoons oil, a couple of turns of the pan, over high heat.
+In a large Dutch oven, heat 3 tablespoons oil, a couple of turns of the pan, over high heat.
 Add the meat and brown in two batches, turning frequently.
-Remove the ribs to a plate and pour off the fat, as necessary.
+Remove the ribs to a plate and pour off the fat, leaving just enough to cook the veggies.
+Add the onion and carrot wedges to the pan and brown, about 4-5 minutes.
+Once brown, remove to a plate and reserve.

-Once all of the meat has been browned and the fat has been poured off, add the remaining 2 tablespoons oil, onions, carrots and celery to the pan.
-Season with salt and pepper and stir for 5-10 minutes, until soft, then remove the mixture to a plate.
-Add in the flavor paste and stir for 5 minutes more.
+Add the remaining 2 tablespoons oil, onions and carrots, celery, garlic, rosemary leaves, Fresno chili pepper and bay leaves to the pan.
+Season with salt and pepper and stir for 5-10 minutes, until soft; remove the veggies to a plate.
 Deglaze the pan with the wine and reduce by two-thirds, about 15 minutes.
-Return the ribs to the pot and add the stock.
-Bring the mixture to a boil; cover and move the ribs into the oven and cook for 2 1/2 hours.
-Add the onions and carrots back to the pot for the last 20-30 minutes of cooking time.
+Return the ribs and the onion and carrot wedges back to the pot and add the stock.
+Bring to a boil, then cover and transfer to the oven and cook for 2 1/2 hours.
+Add the chopped onions and carrots to the pot for the last 20-30 minutes of cooking time.

-To serve, skim the fat from the beef and reheat, uncovered, over medium heat.
+To serve, skim the fat from the beef.
+Reheat, uncovered ,over medium heat.
 Cook for 20 minutes or so to heat through.
 Remove the ribs and reserve.

-In a small sauté pan, melt the butter butter.
-Whisk in the flour to make a light brown roux, about 5 minutes.
-Add 1 cup of rib sauce into the roux pan, then add the mixture back into the stew pot.
+In a small sauté pan, melt 4 tablespoons butter.
+Whisk in 4 tablespoons flour to make a light brown roux, about 5 minutes.
+Add 1 cup of the rib sauce into the roux pan, then add back into the stew pot.
 Reduce the sauce until thickened, about 20 more minutes.

-Serve two ribs per person with crusty bread, arugula and sauce with pasta alongside, if desired.
+Serve 2 ribs per person with crusty bread, polenta, and sauce.

 Tip: Make the short ribs 1 day ahead of serving them to make it easy to skim the fat and to allow the flavors to fully develop.